Parsing Carrier PDF Invoices with pdfplumber Step-by-Step

 logger = structlog.get_logger()

-def page_streamer(pdf_path: Path) -> Generator[Tuple[int, pdfplumber.page.Page], None, None]:
+def page_streamer(pdf_path: Path) -> Generator[Tuple[int, "pdfplumber.page.Page"], None, None]:

 with pdfplumber.open(pdf_path) as pdf:

-total_pages = len(pdf.pages)
+total = len(pdf.pages)

 for idx, page in enumerate(pdf.pages, start=1):

-path=str(pdf_path),
+logger.info("page_yield", path=str(pdf_path), page_idx=idx,

-yield idx, page
+yield idx, upright(page)

 import re